MahmoudElshahatt/Sh-musify/README.md

 # Sh-musify

-Sh-musify is a music app that plays music files from your device with foreground service with outstanding UI..
+Sh-musify is a music app that plays music files from your device with foreground service with outstanding UI.

 ## App Preview